-Authorize issuance of a General Lease - Recreational Use to the Applicant beginning May 24, 2022, for a term of 10 years, for the use and maintenance of an existing pier and two mooring buoys, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$1,273, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the Applicant in the amount of \$163 for unauthorized occupation of State lands for the period of August 14, 2022 through October 24, 2022. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning October 25, 2022, for a term of 10 years, for the use and maintenance of one existing pier with stairs and two existing mooring buoys, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$825, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.